 The opposite happened.
 The huge construction costs that already limited King Louis XVI in making further enhancements to the palace eventually left the state bankrupt, resulting in a financial crisis in the 1780s that had the most drastic consequences imaginable.

 The members of the royal family that didn’t flee were moved out of the Palace of Versailles to live under house arrest in the “Tuileries Palace” near the Champs-Élysées until they were tried, sentenced, and executed or exiled.

 12. The cost of renovation was too high.

-After the French Revolution, all the pieces of art including paintings, sculptures, fountains and even decorations chiseled out of the walls were moved to the Louvre and auctioned.
+After the French Revolution, all the pieces of art including paintings, sculptures, fountains, and even decorations chiseled out of the walls were moved to the Louvre and auctioned.
 A total of 17,000 lots were sold during this period.

-With damaged walls, neglected gardens and basically no decorations left, the likes of Napoleon Bonaparte and Louis XVIII simply couldn’t afford the renovations.
+With damaged walls, neglected gardens, and basically, no decorations left, the likes of Napoleon Bonaparte and Louis XVIII simply couldn’t afford the renovations.

 13. The first sponsor was American.

-It wasn’t until the end of the 19th century that serious restoration efforts were started and which continue to this day.
+It wasn’t until the end of the 19th century that serious restoration efforts were started and continue to this day.

 One of the most interesting facts about the Palace of Versailles and its renovations is that the first significant sponsor was American John D. Rockefeller.

 After World War II, Rockefeller visited Europe and felt bad about the level of neglect the Palace of Versailles found itself in.
 In the year 1924, the billionaire decided to donate $2,166,000 which is worth well over $30 million if we count inflation over this period of time.